Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/Step_By_Step_Tutorial.md

 ### Data acquisition and understanding
 The first step in this sample is to download the sentiment140 dataset and divide it into train and test datasets.
 This part of the sample performs the downloading of the data and the splitting of data into train and test datasets.
 Execute 01_DownloadData.py in Azure ML Workbench Command Line to prepare the training and testing data.
 Remember to change the path of where the data set will be located.

-Sentiment140 dataset contains the actual content of the tweet (with emoticons removed) along with the polarity of each of the tweet (negative=0, neutral =2, positive=4) as well.
+Sentiment140 dataset contains the actual content of the tweet (with emoticons removed) along with the polarity(positive and negative) of each of the tweet (neutral tweets are removed for this project) as well.
 Sentiment140 dataset has been labelled using the concept of distant supervision as explained in the paper **[Twitter Sentiment Classification Using Distant Supervision](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf)**

 Though the sentiment 140 dataset is internally divided into train and test subsets, the size of the test dataset is very small as compared to the train dataset.
 So, we are randomly split the training data into training and testing datasets.